dfinity/orbit/tools/dfx-orbit/README.md

 Suppose that you have built a new Wasm and put a copy at `./MY-CANISTER.wasm.gz`.
 To upgrade your canister to the new Wasm:

 ```
-dfx-orbit request canister install --mode upgrade --wasm ./MY-CANISTER.wasm.gz MY_CANISTER
+dfx-orbit request canister install --mode upgrade MY_CANISTER --wasm ./MY-CANISTER.wasm.gz
 ```

 ### Upload assets to a canister

 We will assume that Orbit is a controller of the asset canister.
-If not, please adapt the following commands by using `dfx canister call` instead of `dfx-orbit request canister call`.
+If not, please transfer the control of the canister to the orbit station.

 #### Authorize the developer to upload assets